triggerfsio/docs/configuration.rst

 .. note::

    The ``cli`` module's syntax is similar to Juniper's cli.
 The syntax and commands available in the cli are pretty much self-explanatory and its help menu will have information on what each command is doing.
 You can access the help menu by invoking ``help`` in both ``run`` and ``configure`` modes.

+   The cli also has autocompletion of words.
+So use <TAB><TAB> (like you would do in your shell) to type fast and complete worker identities, service names, etc.

 In this configuration example we assume that we are logged in as the user "hp" in the team "team1".
 The prompt of the cli will indicate this.

 Workers
 #######

+First we will start with creating a worker so we can run it on a server.

 Create a new worker
 -------------------